- 2 minutes to read

 The key property of a constant line is the ConstantLine.AxisValue property, which determines the value on the axis across which the constant line is drawn.
 This value should fall into the range defined for the current axis, in order for the constant line to be visible on a diagram.

-Note that this value also should be appropriate for the axis scale type, as the following images demonstrate.
+Also note that this value should match the axis scale type (see the images below).

-To control whether a constant line should be drawn behind or above a chart's series, use the ConstantLine.ShowBehind property.
-Note that this property does not affect the position of a constant line's title.
+You can control whether a constant line should be drawn behind or in front of a chart's series.
+To do this, use the ConstantLine.ShowBehind property.
+Note that this property does not affect the position of the constant line's title.

-Then, it is possible to display a constant line's titles both in a diagram and in a legend.
+You can display a constant line's titles in both the diagram and the legend.